abhiwand/atk/doc/source/ia_intro_2.rst

 and :term:`topic modeling`, in addition to common graph statistical calculations.
 Each is easy to invoke using the Python environment and parameters for the desired algorithm configuration.
-Each algorithm also provides necessary metrics, facilitating assessment of model performance, accuracy, and configuration of the model for its intended usage (including :term:`Confusion Matrices`, ROC, :term:`K-S Tests`, and accuracy metrics, including :term:`precision, recall, <precision/recall>` and :term:`F-Measure`).
+Each algorithm also provides necessary metrics, facilitating assessment of model performance, accuracy, and configuration of the model for its intended usage (including :term:`Confusion Matrices`, :term:`ROC`, :term:`K-S Tests`, and accuracy metrics, including :term:`precision, recall, <precision/recall>` and :term:`F-Measure`).

 Graph mining and machine learning algorithms included in this release are: